 Conch Shell Bangles

 Let’s begin the list with something auspicious.
 Conch shell carving is an art form that we saw closely in the lanes of Bishnupur.
 Artists would delicately hold the conch shell in his hands and chip off parts of it to reveal the hidden story.
 You can buy either the whole conch shell for your home or home temple or you can buy the conch shell bangles.
 Now, these bangles are worn by the married women of Bengal.
 However, there is a no rule that says you cannot buy it for yourself or the women in your life.
-So, go ahead and but this most rooted of Kolkata Souvenirs.
+So, go ahead and but this most rooted in Kolkata Souvenirs.

 Notice the small horse figurines carved on these bangles – an ode to the Bankura horses.
 These bangles tend to be a bit odd shaped as they are carved out of natural shells.
 Enjoy the perfect work on the not so perfect shape.